Interest: both loan and PPI still running

 - Once it had done this calculation the bank paid Ms G 8% interest on the premium and historical interest refund of £3360.
 The amount of interest paid was £269

-The repayment of the premium and the refund of historical interest are not taxable because they are refunds of amounts paid by Ms G. The interest of £269 paid by the bank at 8% is taxable on Ms G. The interest is paid by a bank so tax will not be deducted from the interest.
+The repayment of the premium and the refund of historical interest are not taxable because they are refunds of amounts paid by Ms G. The interest of £269 paid by the bank at 8% is taxable on Ms G. The interest paid by the bank is interest in respect of compensation so tax will be deducted from the interest.
 Ms G should declare the interest to HMRC or include it on her tax return.
-You can access guidance on how to do this from the front page of the HMRC website via the ‘Report a Change’ Quick Link.
+You can access guidance on how to do this from the Dealing with HMRC pages on GOV.UK.